 There are three phases, with each phase being a four week session.
 We meet every Friday for three hours.
 The course is designed to introduce the principles of natural horsemanship as a way to help veterans gain the trust, respect, and willingness needed to reenter the civilian world.
 Horses are phenomenal partners that provide honest and immediate feedback.
 They help us understand how we are being perceived, which provides opportunity for internal reflection and growth.

-With our PATH International certified instructors and a supportive horse, self-control, self-esteem, self-confidence, and independence grows.
+With our experienced instructors and supportive horses, the self-control, self-esteem, self-confidence, and independence of the participants grow.
 We strive to improve, emotionally empower and socially enhance the lives of veterans and active duty members giving us an opportunity to serve those who have served us.

 When we first began this program, we didn't know what to expect - we simply wanted to give back to our local veteran population.
 What we have seen since our first class has been nothing short of miraculous; we have watched these brave men and women heal, open up, take down emotional walls, reach personal growth goals, and move forward from traumatic experiences.